-Our average inventory turnover days increased from approximately 121.0 days for the year ended 31 December 2019 to 169.8 days for the Year Under Review.
-The increase was mainly due to the increase of our inventories as at 31 December 2020.
+Our average inventory turnover days increased from approximately 169.8 days for the year ended 31 December 2020 to 171.6 days for the Year Under Review.
+The increase was mainly due to the increase of our average inventories for the year ended 31 December 2021.